AwesomeWiki/AwesomeWiki/docs/installation/index.md

 * Other Branch
   1. cd to the root of our repository (cloned on your control node, your local laptop)
   2. Run ```ansible-playbook ansible/_all.yml --extra-vars "branch=branchname"``` replacing branchname with your preferred branch name

+ # Verification Plan
+ The followins are the options to verify the installation is successful:

+ 1. Browse to the application endpoit and make sure the application is up and running.
+ 2. Run the postman API test
+ 3. Postgres testing
+    * ssh into the vm
+    * sudo su postgres
+    * psql awesome
+    * run some test queries.
+       * For example: select * from api.awesome_python;
+ 4. run verify scripts
+    * sudo su postgres
+    * cd db
+    * sqitch verify db:pg:awesome -f awesome.plan